 11: Don’t finish everything on your plate; the host will assume that they haven’t fed you enough.

-12: Don’t worry about slurping your noodles as loud as you can
+12: Don’t worry about slurping your noodles as loudly as you can

 13: Don’t play with your chopsticks

 There is a certain etiquette when using Chopsticks in Japan, and there are many things you must not do.
 Chopsticks do’s and don’ts would need a post of its own, so I’ll give you the most important things you mustn’t do.

 Don’t point with chopsticks, or leave your chopsticks to rest vertically in your food.

 Do not stick your chopsticks upright into a bowl of rice.
 Do not use one chopstick at a time and don’t spear your food with a chopstick.